Introducing the creatures that populate my feet

 I get a basin and I fill it with half a liter of hot water, 25 centiliters of vinegar, some white powder, and two packets of the mysterious medicine that makes turn the water in blood as Moses’ cane.

 The basin releases a disgusting smell but I put my feet into it anyway.

 For the first five minutes, nothing happens.
 Then the substance attacks my feet that turn red and start to burn like hell.

 I heroically resist thirty minutes and then run to the bathroom where I keep my feet under the cold water for about twenty minutes in an attempt to extinguish the fire.

 Then I use one of the two creams the nurse gave to me (I choose randomly because I don’t know the difference between them) and I’m done for today.

 Does it works?

-After two days of footbath my feet stop to itch so I would say the brown stuff is doing its job.
+After two days of footbath, my feet stop itching so I would say the brown stuff is doing its job.

 Photo Credits: Photos by Sapore di Cina